jorenvo/emogen/README.txt

-This is a link shortener that shortens links using UTF-8 emojis
+This is a link shortener that shortens links using UTF-8 emojis.
+A live demo with emogen-frontend is available at https://www.jvo.sh/r/.

 API
 ---
-/r POST with link=https://example.com
+/r POST with {link: "https://example.com"} returns {link: "/🙃🐰🦊"}

-/r/🐯🐁🙃 GET 301 redirects to https://example.com
+/r/🙃🐰🦊 GET 301 redirects to https://example.com

 Docs
 ----